 The Respondent may well seek to limit future loss by reference to what would have happened had the Claimant remained in employment.
 Putting to one side purely procedural unfair dismissals, the classic example is where by the time remedy falls to be considered a substantial restructure or redundancy exercise has taken place, which allows the Respondent to argue that the Claimant would have lost their employment at that juncture.

 (c) Pension Loss

-Essential Reading: (20, Edition)
+Essential Reading: ‘Employment Tribunals: Principles for Compensating Pension Loss’ (2017, 4th Edition) and Presidential Guidance on the same